Spike Dawbarn: PopSkool and after

 Since 911's split in February 2000, Dawbarn has made a career joining the other band members in reunion tours.
 He was also director of a pop academy youth programme, PopSkool.
 PopSkool started in his home town of Warrington and has spread across the UK.
 It taught afternoon programmes in modern dance and vocal training to children between the ages of eight and sixteen.
 Dawbarn provided choreographic expertise and voice coaching is provided by Brennan.

 Dawbarn had several 911 reunions for touring and TV appearances, including in 2008, 2012 and 2019.

 On 15 October 2009, Dawbarn appeared on Never Mind the Buzzcockss identity parade round.

 Personal life

-Dawbarn has three sons, Phoenix, Teddy and Neo.
+Dawbarn has three sons.
 His niece Lexy Dawbarn performed on stage with Justin Bieber and was on ITV1's Little Big Shots.

 He is a fan of Manchester United.